 To use:

 Import the “Duke watermark_small_corner.mogrt” into your project.
-If you are using Final Cut Pro, install the graphics package using these detailed instructions.
+If you are using Final Cut Pro, install the graphics package.

 Place the watermark above your video on your timeline and extend it across your entire video piece.
 Note- The graphic should be above your video layer but directly below your intro and outro.